Register your Information for Free Stone Samples Sent Express to You!

 5. Work Area Awareness

-• Clear walkways: Keep work areas clean and free of debris to minimize trip hazards.
+• Clear walkways: Keep work areas clean and free of debris to minimise trip hazards.

-• Fall protection: When working at heights, utilize fall harnesses and secure anchor points.
+• Fall protection: When working at heights, utilise fall harnesses and secure anchor points.

 Safety Measures for Stone Installation